Praqma/native-example-gradle/README.md

 * The ``undefined reference to `main'`` error.

-We did not include the Google {Test,Mock} directly as `NativeLibrarySpec` into Gradle environment.
+We did not include the Google {Test,Mock} as `NativeLibrarySpec` _directly_ into Gradle environment.
 For each `NativeExecutableSpec` and `NativeLibrarySpec` defined in your project, Gradle will create a matching `GoogleTestTestSuiteSpec` component,named `${component.name}Test`.
 It has caused undefined main entry point.
 Read [documentation](https://docs.gradle.org/current/userguide/native_software.html#native_binaries:google_test) for more information.

 Google Test Error